ozgurgundogan/React-Flask-Application/README.md

 ```

 If you do not have any errors in your terminal, a new webpage is going to pop up and directs you to frontend address.

+## Note

+To be able to login into admin panel, password is required.
+Password is "admin".